Dr Michael Mack

 - Mack, Michael (2001).
 Anthropology as Memory: Elias Canetti's and Franz Baermann Steiner's Responses to the Shoah.
 De Gruyter.

-- Beth, Lord (Published).
+- Mack, Michael (Published).
 ‘Spinoza’s non-humanist humanism’.
 In Spinoza Beyond Philosophy.
-Edinburgh University Press.
+Beth, Lord Edinburgh: Edinburgh University Press.
+28-47.

 - Mack, Michael (Published).
 Between Elias Canetti and Jacques Derrida: The Role of Fortifications in the Work of W. G. Sebald.
 In Schreiben ex patria / Expatriate Writing.
 Gerhard Fischer Radopi.
 231-257.